On factorization and vector bundles of conformal blocks from vertex algebras

-The proof of \hyperref[thm:VBS]{VB Corollary} is presented in \S \ref{section:Sewing}.
+The proof of the \hyperlink{thm:VBS}{VB corollary} is presented in \S \ref{sec:proofofVBC}.
 The result on the interior of $\overline{\mathcal{M}}_{g,n}$, the moduli space ${\mathcal{M}}_{g,n}$ of smooth pointed curves, follows from finite-dimensionality of coinvariants (Proposition \ref{prop:FiniteTwisted}) and the existence of a projectively flat connection \cite{dgt}.
-Two ingredients are needed to give \hyperref[thm:VBS]{VB Corollary} on the whole space $\overline{\mathcal{M}}_{g,n}$: Theorem \ref{thm:CoherenceOnS}, a more general result on finite-dimensionality of coinvariants, and the {Sewing Theorem} (\ref{thm:SewingAndFactorization}).
+Two ingredients are needed to give \hyperlink{thm:VBS}{VB corollary} on the whole space $\overline{\mathcal{M}}_{g,n}$: Theorem \ref{thm:CoherenceOnS}, a more general result on finite-dimensionality of coinvariants, and the sewing property (Theorem \ref{thm:SewingAndFactorization}).
 Each of these involve evaluation of the sheaf of coinvariants on a family formed by infinitesimally smoothing a nodal curve (\S \ref{smoothings}).
+The proof of the sewing theorem (\S \ref{section:Sewing}) relies on the \hyperlink{thm:Fact}{factorization theorem} and a sewing procedure originally found in \cite[\S 6.2]{tuy}.